bearlike/REMS-For-Organisations/README.md

 What things you need to run the software:
 - A **web server** preferably Apache2 with **PHP**.
 - A **MySQL Database Server**.
 (Done and tested on 10.4.8-MariaDB)

+### Installation
 - Import the Sample CMS Database dump for **MariaDB** from [here](docs\files\Sample_CMS_Database.sql)
   - ```
       Default Username: admin
       Default Password: admin
     ```
   - Contains no other data other than the default user above.
+- Copy the files from this repository to a location in the root directory of the web server.

 ## Features